shorifulislamsiam/shorifulislamsiam/README.md

-- 👋 Hi, I’m @shorifulislamsiam
+- 👋 Hi, I’m Shoriful Islam Siam.
-- 👀 I’m interested in AI
+- 👀 A passionate Mobile App developer.
-- 🌱 I’m currently learning FLUTTER
-- 💞️ I’m looking for a vitalize, learning, eco-friendly internship.
-- 📫 Contact- shorifulislamsiam18@gmail.com
+- 📫 Contact me - shorifulislamsiam18@gmail.com
-- 😄 Pronouns: ...
+- 😄 Ask me about Flutter, Dart.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Let's enjoy the apps developing journey.

 =>💖I am looking something unique object/area that can help me to develop my learning speed.
-Android apps developing was my young age love, my attraction on ML and my passionate on learning python deeply.
+=>App development is my young age love, my attraction to it, and my passion to live in this journey.
-=>Let's addressing to the earth something new, effective and potential thing together.
+=> Let's addressing to the earth something new, effective and potential thing together.
+=> I’m interested in AI
-=>Interested on traveling, playing football & cricket.
+=> Interested on traveling, playing football & cricket.
 ------ Of course every creaturs has to taste death------